 Martin Scorsese, real-life suicide and a phallic weapon for the ages.
 Welcome to the fascinating world of The Slumber Party Massacre

-Despite being the brainchild of a feminist author, director Jones was heavily criticised by female activists who claimed she exploited her gender for personal gain.
+Despite being the brainchild of a feminist author, The Slumber Party Massacre was heavily criticised by female activists who claimed that Jones exploited her gender for personal gain.
 It’s understandable.
 Cult producer and low-budget hit machine Roger Corman agreed to finance the film after previewing the first three scenes, and if anyone follows the ‘exploitation sells’ philosophy, it’s him.
-There are several cute and ludicrous moments that allow the film a self-aware levity, but The Slumber Party Massacre is incredibly violent for the most part, with more than a foot in the grainy, dead-eyed world of golden age slashers.
+There are several cute and ludicrous moments that allow the film a self-aware levity — the sight of a bloodied Barbie doll acting as a harbinger of death for example — but The Slumber Party Massacre retains an ugliness that traditionalists will appreciate for the most part, leaving more than a foot in the grainy, dead-eyed world of golden age slashers.

-Those were different times, but the film manages to provide a commentary on the slasher genre while remaining very much a part of it, which is really quite the achievement.
-Sure, it’s downright misogynistic at times ― this is giallo’s bastard offspring after all ― but our female cast aren’t your typical deadheads running barefoot into the woods with their arms flailing pathetically; they have much more personality than that.
+Those were different times, but The Slumber Party Massacre manages to provide a commentary on the slasher while remaining very much a part of it, a refreshing departure long before the genre embraced the censor-defying realms of self-awareness.
+Sure, it’s downright misogynistic at times ― this is giallo’s bastard offspring after all ― but our female cast aren’t your typical deadheads running barefoot into the woods with their arms flailing pathetically.
 We spend lots of time getting to know the girls.
 Not on an emotional level, it’s more camaraderie and in-jokes, but it’s enough for us to be able to relate to them.
 Their fates may be rooted in convention for the most part, but beyond that they’re a bunch of smart asses who make their male co-stars look like lamewads by comparison, and when Andree Honore’s gobsmackingly buxom Jackie decides to claw a pizza from a delivery boy’s lifeless corpse for an impromptu snack, you know our cast of cynical beauties are a cut above.
 The fellas are absolutely peripheral in this film.
 There isn’t even a final girl per se.
 The closest we get to a traditional slasher heroine is high school newbie Valerie, though the fact that she keeps a nudie magazine under her bed strays rather wide of Laurie Strode territory.

 Is the pizza? [takes a slice of pizza] Well, life goes on after all, and eating makes me feel best when I feel bad, and boy do I feel bad. [takes a bite of pizza] I feel better already.
-Really, I do.
+Really, I do.Jackie

+Halloween is a huge influence here, and I don’t mean in the general way that’s common to most golden age slashers.
+We have a rather familiar suburban setting shot in a rather familiar way, a cast of nubile teens and the usual drunken high-jinks.
+While revealing a more sexual side, Valerie is very much the movie’s Jamie Lee Curtis, an outsider reduced to babysitting duties having turned down the film’s titular sleepover after overhearing your standard dose of horror movie bitchery.
 The movie’s score, performed entirely on a Casio synthesiser, bears more than a passing resemblance to Carpenter’s iconic theme.
 It doesn’t conjure the same levels of tension, but it’s a fine effort that carries enough self-awareness to set is apart.
 In fact, it’s all done rather admirably, from the witty dialogue and cute genre nods to Jones’ suspenseful builds and entertaining set-pieces.
 The editing is also surprisingly flawless for a movie that cost approximately $220,000.
-Jones had quite the background in editing before making the step up to director, and had even turned down the chance to edit Steven Spielberg’s E.T. the Extra-Terrestrial released the same year.
-This may seem like an odd career choice, but you have to admire the force of her conviction.
+Jones had quite the background in editing before making the step up to director, even turning down the chance to edit Steven Spielberg’s E.T. the Extra-Terrestrial released the same year.
+An almost unfathomable career choice given the sheer magnitude of a film that would become the highest-grossing of 1982 by some distance, but you have to admire the force of her conviction.

-There’s also more than a shade of Bob Clark’s seminal slasher Black Christmas in The Slumber Party Massacre, a movie that predates Halloween and directly inspired it after Carpenter approached Clark with the idea of a sequel, only to be told, “If I was going to do one, I would do a movie a year later where the killer escapes from an asylum on Halloween, and I would call it “Halloween”.
+There’s also more than a shade of Bob Clark’s seminal slasher Black Christmas in The Slumber Party Massacre, a movie that predates Halloween and partly inspired it after Carpenter approached Clark with the idea of a sequel, only to be told, “If I was going to do one, I would do a movie a year later where the killer escapes from an asylum on Halloween, and I would call it “Halloween”.
 Black Christmas famously had its TV debut cancelled after serial killer Ted Bundy bludgeoned two sleeping Chi Omega sisters to death before attempting to murder two others, and in some ways The Slumber Party Massacre is a riff on that particular incident.
 A film that gives us a killer who isn’t averse to taking impromptu naps amid the carnage, gleefully counting the corpses stuffed comically into a car boot is no real reflection of a notorious, real-life serial killer like Bundy, but the parallels are there to be drawn.

-Despite his average Joe get-up he’s also deliciously insane; so over the top he creeps around the place like a fiendish supervillain, climbing through open windows and sneaking up on his prey like a masked robber with an ostentatiously marked swag bag.
+Despite his average Joe get-up Thorn is also deliciously insane, so over the top that he creeps around the place like a fiendish supervillain, climbing through open windows and sneaking up on his prey like a masked robber with an ostentatiously marked swag bag.
 With the film’s comic origins and feminist leanings he doesn’t really require any personality beyond the caricaturistic.
 He’s all sexual iconography, his weapon of choice the ultimate phallic symbol, and when that weapon is symbolically castrated during a scene that reduces our ‘alpha male’ to a bumbling oaf of utter inadequacy, his gender irrelevance is confirmed beyond any reasonable doubt.
 The fact that we get more than one female survivor speaks volumes in a genre that usually reserves such privilege for a solitary angel.

-The film may seem like something of a contradiction in terms of content and tone, but Jones, Corman and the now-defunct New World Pictures knew just what was needed to make the movie a hit, regardless of the moral naysayers.
+The Slumber Party Massacre may seem like something of a contradiction in terms of content and tone, but Jones, Corman and the now-defunct New World Pictures knew just what was needed to make the movie a hit, regardless of the moral naysayers.
 The violence, the nudity, the flagrant exploitation, it’s all part and parcel, whether your aim is to produce a straight-up slasher flick or one which leans more towards the self-reflexive.
 “That’s what Roger Corman, the producer wanted, and that’s how it’s done, you give the studio what they want,” Jones would explain.
 “Nobody complains that Scorsese, Jonathan Demme, and Ron Howard made exploitation pictures, but when a woman tries, she gets called a hypocrite and a turncoat.
 That’s B.S.”

 The Slumber Party Massacre also harbours a degree of real-life sadness all these years later.
 When I first laid eyes on protagonist Robin Stille I was totally blown away.
-As well as being unusually beautiful, she possessed the kind of natural grace and aesthetic purity of the most memorable scream queens.
-If I had been a casting agent in 80s Hollywood, my eyes would have lit up.
+As well as being unusually beautiful, she possessed the natural grace and aesthetic purity of the most memorable scream queens.
+If I’d been a casting agent in 80s Hollywood, my eyes would have lit up.
 In reality, Stille was something of a wild child, and no environment is crueller to such a temperament than the movie business, be that the temptations of fame and fortune or the trappings of a notoriously fickle industry that has been known to promote both ageism and beauty discrimination.
-In reality, no one really knows exactly what led to Stille’s suicide at the tragic age of just 34, though a well-publicised drinking problem coupled with a lack of work almost certainly contributed.
+In reality, no one knows exactly what led to Stille’s suicide at the tragic age of just 34, though a well-publicised drinking problem coupled with a lack of work almost certainly contributed.

-Stille is most famous for appearing in cult B-movies American Ninja 4: The Annihilation and Sorority Babes in the Slimeball Bowl-O-Rama, starring alongside trash-horror royalty Linnea Quigley and Michelle Bauer.
+Besides headlining The Slumber Party Massacre, Stille is most famous for appearing in cult B-movies American Ninja 4: The Annihilation and Sorority Babes in the Slimeball Bowl-O-Rama, starring alongside trash-horror royalty Linnea Quigley and Michelle Bauer.
 As the roles dried-up, Stille became something of a recluse, losing touch with her fellow co-stars and industry contacts.
 According to those who knew her, she basically just vanished.
 “I know Robin had a huge drinking problem,” Quigley would recall.
 “She had kamakazies all the time on the set, and I think she lied about a lot of stuff, but I feel bad.
 I still don’t know what the real truth under it all was.
 I think she was a good person and something happened to her.
 I don’t know what.
 She got so drunk she actually hurt me on set and that never happens as I’m very careful on stunts.”
 “I have no idea why she would kill herself,” co-star Andras Jones would lament.
 “But she must have had her reasons.
 Stille, who would leave behind twin sons, was laid to rest in 1996 at Rose Hills Memorial Park in Whittier, California.